Power of Attorney for Property: What You Must Know

 Conventional/General Power of Attorney

 A general power of attorney grants significant powers to an appointed agent for managing the principal's affairs about the property over which the powers have been given.
-The authorised agent is responsible for various responsibilities, including acquiring or selling real estate and entering into contractual agreements on behalf of the principal.
+The authorized agent is responsible for various responsibilities, including acquiring or selling real estate and entering into contractual agreements on behalf of the principal.

 Limited or Special Power of Attorney

 For those seeking to restrict the agent's authority, opting for a limited or special power of attorney is advisable.
-Before endorsing and notarising a limited power of attorney, the person must provide details regarding the specific responsibilities assigned to the agent.
+Before endorsing and notarizing a limited power of attorney, the person must provide details regarding the specific responsibilities assigned to the agent.

 Durable Power of Attorney